shinybrar/deployments/configs/kueue/README.md

   nodeLabels:
     instance-type: gpu
 ```

+***NOTE:** Kueue only supports positive node labels.
+You cannot use negative node labels to define a `ResourceFlavor`.
+For example, you cannot use `nodeLabels: instance-type: !gpu` to define a `ResourceFlavor` for non-gpu nodes.
+This is a design decision made by the kueue team to ensure the complexity of the placement solution is kept to a minimum.*

 You can can also create a `ResourceFlavor` fine-tuned to any specific hardware configuration.
 For example, shown below is a `ResourceFlavor` object that defines a `nvidia-gpu` resource flavor mapping to specific nodes which have `nvidia.com/gpu.product` with values `NVIDIA-A100-PCIE-40GB-MIG-3g.20gb` and `GRID-V100D-16C`.